AramZS/aramzs.xyz/src/content/essays/2025-12-20-last-chance-to-be.md

 Then there is the question of what you allow it to do.
 Putting guardrails around chatbots can be difficult but some things are pretty basic - respecting that it is built on stolen data means some basics: don't allow it to crawl the web on its own; don't allow it to generate images; don't allow it to generate long-form text.

+We need to make it so that no one would confuse a chatbot with a concious entity, which it is not.